pwr-Solaar/Solaar/docs/installation.md

 An easy way to install the most recent release version of Solaar is from the PyPI repository.
 First install pip, and then run
-`pip install --user solaar` or `pipx install --system-site-packages solaar` or If you are using pipx add the `` flag.
+`pip install --user solaar` or `pipx install --system-site-packages solaar`.

 This will not install the Solaar udev rule, which you will need to install manually by copying `~/.local/lib/udev/rules.d/42-logitech-unify-permissions.rules`